A .gov website belongs to an official government organization in the United States.

 A lock () or https:// means you've safely connected to the .gov website.
 Share sensitive information only on official, secure websites.

-The U.S. Fire Administration (USFA) reviews and collects resources that can be used in public outreach activities to help keep children safe from fire.
-Explore these materials to learn more about discussing fire safety for children with parents, teachers and other caregivers.
+The U.S. Fire Administration (USFA) reviews and collects resources for you to use in your public outreach activities to keep children safe from fire.
+Explore these materials to learn more about discussing fire safety with parents, teachers and other caregivers.

 More than half of child fire deaths are among children age four or younger—making them an important audience for fire prevention and education.
 If you’ve ever visited a preschool classroom to discuss fire safety, or have met with older toddlers during community outreach activities, you know they can be a tough crowd to reach.

-That’s why USFA collaborated with Sesame Workshop™ to create the Sesame Street Fire Safety Station curriculum for preschool kids.
+That’s why USFA collaborated with Sesame Workshop™ to create the Sesame Street Fire Safety Program for preschool kids.

 Model Exchange programs to teach children about fire safety

 USFA would like to call special attention to these innovative fire prevention programs that have measurable impact and outcome measures.

 USFA recommends the following organizations as trusted and reliable sources for free outreach materials you can use to help increase awareness about fire safety for children in your community.